MY IKEBANA PRACTICE

 My Ikebana performance theme: Live in the moment.
 Embrace transience.

 Ikebana invites mindfulness, presence, and a sense of calm through the balance and connection of elements.
 It’s a gentle nudge to be fully present, to cherish the here and now, and to shift our vitality away from dwelling on the past or fearing the future.
-Ikebana embodies impermanence, it speaks through nature’s fleeting beauty and guides my choice of materials.
+Ikebana embodies impermanence, it speaks through nature’s fleeting beauty and guides my selection of materials.

 SELECTED PROJECTS